-Pursuant to EC §18370, no person, on Election Day, or at any time that a voter may be casting a ballot, shall, within 100 feet of a polling place or an election official's office:
+A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following:

 - a.
 Circulate an initiative, referendum, recall, or nomination petition or any other petition. - b.
 Solicit a vote or speak to a voter on the subject of marking his/her ballot. - c.
 Place a sign relating to voters' qualifications or speak to a voter on the subject of his/her qualifications except as provided in EC §14240.
-No person other than the precinct board or election official may challenge or question any voter on his/her qualifications. - d.
-Do any electioneering.
+No person other than the precinct board or election official may challenge or question any voter on his/her qualifications. - Do any electioneering.